leftvalue/kris/README.md

 * [jintellitype](https://code.google.com/archive/p/jintellitype/) A Java API for interacting with Microsoft Intellitype commands as well as registering for Global Hotkeys in your Java application
 * [jChardet](http://jchardet.sourceforge.net/index.html) A java port of the source from mozilla's automatic charset detection algorithm
 * [Apache Commons IO](https://commons.apache.org/proper/commons-io/download_io.cgi) A library of utilities to assist with developing IO functionality
+* [adamfisk/LittleProxy](https://github.com/adamfisk/LittleProxy) High performance HTTP proxy originally written by your friends at Lantern and now maintained by a stellar group of volunteer open source programmers
+* [Jansi](http://fusesource.github.io/jansi) A Java library that allows you to use ANSI escape sequences to format your console output which works even on windows